Chloe-O/Nandi-Store/README.md

-### *Due to time constraints and not being able to obtain an extension, unfortuntely the site does remain unfinished at present*

 # Nandi Store

 For this project I have created an E-commerce store which focuses on selling houseplants, users can visit the site and purchase different houseplants as a registered user or guest.